iqunet/tutorials/_posts/2024-08-16-anomaly-detection-vibration.md

 also prone to fatigue failures.
 This is especially true for machines that experience significant translational vibrations.

-One example is vibratory feeders, which spread household waste material before it undergoes optical sorting.
+One example is vibratory feeders, which spread the household waste material before it undergoes optical sorting.
 In the optical sorter, spectral cameras detect different materials, and pressurized air is then used to separate individual pieces of waste into different output flows.
 These vibratory feeders, which ensure the even distribution of material, face several challenges:

 - **Large Displacements:** Vibratory feeders experience displacements of up to 10 cm, making not only themselves prone to considerable wear but also make wired